CARe Grant Recipients

 Please note, priority is given to Graduate Theological Union students.
 Doctoral students are the highest priority, followed by MA, and MDiv.
 As a policy, CARe/GTU grant funds cannot be used to fund student immersions, the purchase of equipment (e.g. cameras) or child care.

 Who is eligible?
-The application process is open to all GTU students, faculty, and staff.
+The application process is open to all GTU students and faculty.
 Previous grant recipients may apply for new or follow-up grants, though CARe's preference is to support first-time applicants.
-Application forms must be fully completed and electronically submitted to email@example.com.
+Application forms must be fully completed and electronically submitted to firstname.lastname@example.org.
 Late or incomplete applications will not be accepted.
 Each application will be carefully considered by the CARe Grants Commitee, and notification will be provided within 6-8 weeks.

 Requirements?
 Awardees should reference GTU/CARe in presentations, publications, and promotional materials.
 Awardees are required to provide a short presentation as part of CARe's "Brown Bag" lunch series (first Friday of the month) and/or to submit a blog post for this website.
 If, for any reason, the project cannot be undertaken or completed, all funds must be returned without delay.
 Awardees must submit an updated W-9 form to the CARe office; CARe will forward the necessary paperwork to the GTU in order to release funds.